 The final issue you should keep in mind is the “Silent Streaming bug”.
 This is a common problem on optical AV receivers when handling Linear PCM audio streams.
 Basically, on some AV equipment, when the digital audio stream goes completely silent, the amplifier/receiver loses the connection.
 When the audio starts up again, the amp takes a moment to ‘wake up’ and the first half a second or so of the audio is lost.
 This affects games more than it does music, since they are more likely to have these periods of audio stopping and starting suddenly.
 It’s not a phenomenon that’s peculiar to the SNES either, the PS2 in particular suffers from this issue in a number of games.
 If you believe you have an amp that has this issue, note that it will likely rear its head on a number of SNES games.
 Of course, the analogue audio is still entirely usable so you can always fall back to that if you encounter this issue on a certain game.

 While we can’t call the SNES SPDIF mod an essential upgrade, it is one that makes an appreciable difference to audio quality in a number of games.
 If you want the very best SNES experience on original hardware and you have a compatible receiver or DAC, you should definitely consider the digital audio upgrade.

 SNES SPDIF/Digital Audio Upgrade is available from our store as a DIY kit.
 You can also send us your console and have our technician professionally install it for you.
-Unfortunately we are currently out of stock of the part, but we’re expecting new stock in late June 2016.
 If you are interested in the upgrade, contact me here and I will pop your name onto the waiting list.
 Remember this is an open source design, so if you’re confident with electronics, you can find the schematics and build your own by visiting the Github page here.